shardmaitland/Apps/Weather-App/README.md

 # How to use

-#### Create

-Open folder in vs or favourite code editor and run index.html on a server.
+Simply clone or download repo then run **index.html** on a live server.
-I use Live Server-Ritwicky Dey for vs code
+I use [VS Code](https://code.visualstudio.com/download), and added the [live server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extention.

+# To Do

+- Add Weather Image to the Display

+# Issues

+- Whenever I add the require code that pulls the necessary images based on the API icon response, I get a module not found error.